brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 ## 6. Introduce Object Parameter

-When functions have multiple parameter, you start running into a few issues:
+When functions have multiple parameters, you start running into a few issues:
 1. For the function to work correctly, the order of parameters needs to be maintained.
 1. The names of the _arguments_ (the actual values) passed to a function might not necessarily be the same as the parameter names, which makes searching for certain types of data/logic hard to do.
 1. Adding/removing parameters is a chore; each use of the function needs to be examined.